About the profile areas

 Seaford is an established residential and industrial area, with some small commercial areas.

-Major features of the area include Edithvale-Seaford Wetlands, Seaford Beach, Frankston City Motorcycle Park, Frankston BMX Club, Armstrongs Reserve, Belvedere Reserve, Belvedere Bushland Reserve, East Seaford Reserve, Kananook Reserve, Kananook Creek Reserve, Riviera Reserve, Seaford Reserve, Seaford Foreshore Reserve, Seaford North Reserve, Kananook Walking Trail and a number of schools.
+Major features of the area include Edithvale-Seaford Wetlands, Seaford Beach, Frankston City Motorcycle Park, Frankston BMX Club, Seaford Village Shopping Centre, Armstrongs Reserve, Austin Reserve, Belvedere Reserve, Belvedere Bushland Reserve, Crystal Park, East Seaford Reserve, Kananook Reserve, Kananook Creek Reserve, Keast Park, Maple Street Reserve, R F Miles Reserve, Riviera Reserve, Seaford Reserve, Seaford Foreshore Reserve, Seaford North Reserve, Kananook Walking Trail and a number of schools.